 New: Geometry Cache Track (Experimental)

 The new (and experimental) Geometry Cache Track allows you to scrub through a Geometry Cache and render it out with frame accuracy.

 Please see Using the Geometry Cache Track for more information.

-New: Sequencer Audio Bakedown (Early Access)
+New: Sequencer Audio Bakedown (Beta)